reiver/the-secret-history-of-nfts/README.md

 Or, it could take the form of two teams going head-to-head against each other in a game League of Legends; where the winner gets a $1 million prize.

-Often they are in an eSports area, with an audience watching them play.
+Often these competitions take place in an eSports arena, with a large area in the eSports arena for audience members to sit and watch the professional eSports players compete against each other.

 Sometimes these matches are also broadcast over the Internet.
 Sometimes recording of the matches are put on the Internet.